 Leuphana University, Institute for Culture and Aesthetics of Digital Media, Lüneburg, DE

 There is a supernatural quality to the lay experience of computing technologies.
 Like a poltergeist, computation inhabits material bodies of all imaginable forms, existing somewhere between the imaginary and material world.
 Of course there’s no magic here, only ideas and machines.
 In computation we find both a noumenal object and an immanent material.
-Perhaps that is the magic.
+Perhaps that is the real magic?

 Beginning with mathematical and conceptual formalizations of computation as an extension of logic and universal theories of machines, this course will zig zag via practical workshops across the increasingly (im)material strata where computation might be said to happen, and look at artists who have grappled with the strange ontology of the computable.